HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 The API is generally available on Chromium-based browsers on Chrome OS, Android, macOS, and Windows starting from version 56.
 On Linux, the API is provided behind a flag.
 71 desktop and 45 mobile sites make use of this capability.
 For instance, the [Brewfather](https://web.brewfather.app/) PWA targeted at home-brewers allows them to send a beer recipe wirelessly over to a Bluetooth-enabled brewing system.
 Again, all without installing any third-party software.

 #### Web Serial API
 The [Web Serial API](https://web.dev/serial/) allows you to connect with serial devices such as microcontrollers.
 To do so, call the `navigator.serial.requestPort()` method.
 You can optionally pass in a method to filter the device list.
 The browser shows a device picker where the user can choose a device.
-Next, you can open the connection by calling the port’s `open()` method.
+Next, you can open the connection by calling the port's `open()` method.

 ```js
 try {